Crossing Number Bound in Knot Mosaics: Reduction moves

 We describe this move in terms of an arc that acts as a local maximum for an edge and is moved downward.
 By symmetry, we can rotate the mosaic any multiple of 90 degrees or reflect along a horizontal or vertical line so the move is equally valid if the arc is a minimum and is moved upward, or one that is concave right and is moved to the right or concave left and is moved left.

-{\bf Corner-corner move:} Let $e$ be an edge in $D$ that intersects row $i$ in an arc $a$ that represents a local maximum for $e$.
+{\bf Corner-corner move:} Let $e$ be an edge in $C$ that intersects row $i$ in an arc $a$ that represents a local maximum for $e$.
 A local maximum must run directly across row $i, i>2$, from a type IIb (or IVb) tile in column $s$ to a type IIa (or IVa) tile in column $t$ with $s <t$ as in Figure~\ref{fig:cc}.
 We want to reduce the ordered triple $T=(l,l',l'')$ by moving part of the knot up across $a$ and shorten $a$ by moving it down.
 Figure~\ref{fig:ccmb} shows the basic move.

-We pay close attention to any portion of the dual in tiles $T_{i-1,w}$ with $s \leq w \leq t$ (row $i-1$ directly under $a$).
+We pay close attention to any portion of the mosaic complement in tiles $T_{i-1,w}$ with $s \leq w \leq t$ (row $i-1$ directly under $a$).
 Since each of the tiles of $a$ of the form $T_{i,w}$ with $s<w<t$ consists exclusively of type IIIa tiles, clearly those tiles of the form $T_{i-1,w}$ cannot ever be type IIc, IId IIIb, IV or V.

 Certainly $T_{i-1,w}$ can be a Type 0 tile as shown, together with the corresponding corner-corner move in, Figure~\ref{fig:ccmb}.
-On the other hand, if there is a tile in the dual $T_{i-1,w}$ with $s<w<t$ that is type IIa, IIb, or IIIa then the corner-corner move is undefined on $a$.
+On the other hand, if there is a tile in the mosaic complement $T_{i-1,w}$ with $s<w<t$ that is type IIa, IIb, or IIIa then the corner-corner move is undefined on $a$.
 Such examples are seen in the nested arcs in Figure~\ref{fig:outermost}.
 Another obstruction to the definition we can encounter is that if $T_{i-1,t}$ is type IId, IVa, or IVb.
-Symmetrically it is also undefined if the dual tile $T_{i-1,s}$ is type IIc, IVa, or IVb.
-We see arcs of this form in Figure~\ref{fig:dualblock2}.
+Symmetrically it is also undefined if the mosaic complement tile $T_{i-1,s}$ is type IIc, IVa, or IVb.
+We see arcs of this form in Figure~\ref{fig:mosaic complementblock2}.
 We will never need to use the corner-corner move in any of the undefined contexts, so the lack of definition here will not be a problem.